 Chrissy Hall, LCSW

 Chrissy has worked in the behavioral healthcare field for over 25 years, primarily in clinical and business development executive leadership positions, serving residential treatment centers, freestanding acute care hospitals, outpatient, and military treatment programs.
-Her areas of expertise include overseeing quality and compliance for startups, clinical best practices, staff education and program development.
+Her areas of expertise include overseeing quality and compliance for startups, clinical best practices, staff education, and program development.
 Chrissy helped lead the project planning in the development of Aster Springs.
-Chrissy received her MSW from Virginia Commonwealth University and she is currently licensed as an LCSW.
+Chrissy received her MSW from Virginia Commonwealth University, and she is currently licensed as an LCSW.

 Melanie Vann, MA, LMHP-R

 Melanie Vann obtained her master’s degree in counseling psychology from Regent University.
 She is a licensed mental health provider in the state of Virginia.
 Melanie started her career treating eating disorders becoming a skilled clinician in trauma-based therapy, dialectical behavior therapy (DBT), and experiential therapies.
-Due to the complexity of eating disorders, Melanie furthered her education by becoming a certified equine assisted therapist through the Equine Assisted Growth and Learning Association (EAGALA).
+Due to the complexity of eating disorders, Melanie furthered her education by becoming a certified equine-assisted therapist through the Equine Assisted Growth and Learning Association (EAGALA).
 She also went on to become a certified life coach through AACC.
-Melanie has worked in various settings in the mental health field to include business and program development, non-profits, podcasting, consulting, outreach, and education.
-She has held multiple positions to include primary therapist, program director, clinical director, and executive director.
+Melanie has worked in various settings in the mental health field including business and program development, non-profits, podcasting, consulting, outreach, and education.
+She has held multiple positions including primary therapist, program director, clinical director, and executive director.
 Melanie’s therapeutic approach is client- and strengths-focused to support her philosophy that full recovery and freedom from an eating disorder is possible.
 Her passion is to foster hope in individuals so they can live confident, empowered, and authentic lives.

 Dr. Tom Scales